netliferesearch/stammespraak/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Sanity-backend
+Get access to the sanity version by logging onto the driftfelles@netlife.com going to manage.sanity.io and adding yourself as a user ( assuming this wont go over the free plan.
+If so, remove someone other than driftfelles@netlife.com and proceed ).

 ## TL;DR

 Get the website up and running